Sick Leave Policy and Procedure - California

 2. To aid or care for an ill or injured family member; to seek care, treatment or diagnosis for a family member; or for preventative care for a family member (hereinafter defined as, “Sick Leave – Family Member”); or

-3. For a closure of the University due to a public health emergency; or the covered employee’s need to care for a child whose school or child care provider is closed by order of a public official due to a public health emergency (hereinafter defined as, “Sick Leave – Public Health Emergency”).
+3. For a closure of the University due to a public health emergency (as declared by public authorities); or the covered employee’s need to care for a child whose school or child care provider is closed by order of a public official due to a public health emergency (hereinafter defined as, “Sick Leave – Public Health Emergency”).

 A covered employee who is a victim of domestic violence, sexual assault or stalking also may use sick leave for purposes of obtaining injunctive relief, shelter or crisis center services, psychological counseling, to participate in safety planning, or to seek other relief to help ensure the health, safety or welfare of the employee or the employee’s child, including relocation.
 (Hereinafter defined as, “Safe Leave – Employee” or “Safe Leave – Family Member,” as applicable).